If you’re thinking of starting a blog for your pet business in 2019, congratulations, you’ve made an excellent decision.

 A quick Google search will reveal a plethora of arguments for starting a blog.

-I’ve written this post not to sway your decision to blog or not – savvy marketers already know how powerful it can be.
-This post exists to reveal best practices, so you can use blogging to bring success for you and your business.
+But this post isn’t to sway your decision to blog or not – savvy marketers already know how powerful it can be.
+This post exists to reveal best practices, so you can use blogging to bring success for you and your pet business.

 There is a right and a wrong way, so let’s get you started on the right path.